adstriegel/cse30264-fa25-class/cp2/part2.md

    * The information grouped on a capture by capture basis (single `.pcap` file)
    * The captures grouped on the basis of host and access point
 * Compute statistics for TCP retransmissions across a given capture including minimum, maximum, mean, and median on both a capture basis node basis (host, ap)
+* Report basic information about each of the input files and the number of observed packets
 * Provide a sorted list of the number of tests for each host and access point (e.g. host X had Y tests)
 * Report a sorted list on the basis of hosts and access points for the poorest performance in a tabular format (human readable) that lists the MAC address, number of tests, and the various statistics